IceGawd/Phantom-Keys/README.md

 ## src/Tileset.cpp
 ## src/utils.cpp
 ### random
+*The random function that is called in the entire code*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |